sn/learning/README.md

 #### Diffusing

-This would undoubtedly be my favorite part and requires no real effort on your part.
+This would undoubtedly be my favourite part and requires no real effort on your part.
 It's well know that sleep is good for you, but what most people don't know is that your brain continues to work while you are asleep.
 Ever had one of those "aha!" moments first thing in the morning where you've managed to solve a problem you were struggling with the day before?

 Well, this is called Diffused Learning and there's lots of research available online about the topic.
 The trick is to learn just before you go to bed at night.

 I don't mean cramming it in one night before an exam because at that point, you've already broken all the previous rules mentioned above and effectively nullified any real ability to learn.

+## Resources

+@TODO: Coming Soon